qiime2/docs/source/16s-overview.manual_edits.rst

 You can explore QIIME 2's ever-growing list of `plugins <https://docs.qiime2.org/2018.6/plugins/>`__ to find other methods to apply to your data.
-And remember that you're not limited to what qiime can do: you can export your data at any point and do more complicated or unique analyses on your own computer.
+And remember that you're not limited to what QIIME 2 can do: you can export your data at any point and do more complicated or unique analyses on your own computer.